appclacks/mirabelle/site/mirabelle/content/howto/pubsub/_index.md

 In this stream, we filter all events with `:service` "bar".
 Then, we index them, and we also call `publish!` to publish the event to a channel named `:my-channel`.

-A channel is created by default for each index.
-For the default index shared by all streams defined in the configuration, the name is `default-index`.
+A channel is created by default for each index (the channel name being `<stream-name>-index`).

-If you create a stream using the API, the channel will be `<stream-name>-index`.
+You can also subscribe for events indexed into indexes belonging to streams tagged `:default` by subscribing to the `default-index` channel.

 Users can also subscribe to other channels, not related to indexes.
 It's what `publish!` does.
 In this example, all users subscribing to the `:my-channel` channel will receive the events.